therapy for sexual abuse in new york city

 • Start by filling out this brief online form to book a free, no-pressure consultation call.
 During this call, we’ll talk a bit more about what you’re looking for in a therapist and answer any questions you might have.
 If you choose to move forward, we’ll schedule your first session and start building the foundation for your healing journey.

-Start sexual trauma therapy in NYC today
+Start your therapy journey today